UK Emissions Trading Scheme for aviation: how to comply

 Free allocation of allowances

-Aircraft operators that are entitled to free allowances during the 2021 to 2025 allocation period will receive their allocation in their AOHA by 28 February in each scheme year.
-This will be in line with the free allocation entitlement set out in the Aviation Allocation Table (AAT).
+Aircraft operators that are entitled to free allowances during the 2021 to 2025 allocation period will receive their allocation in their AOHA by 28 February in each scheme year in line with the free allocation entitlement set out in the Aviation Allocation Table (AAT).
+There will be no free allocation of allowances to aircraft operators in the allocation period which starts on 1 January 2026.

-All free allocations and the AAT are approved by the UK ETS authority.
+The free allocation entitlements set out in the AAT are approved by the UK ETS Authority.
 Any change to your free allocation entitlement in the AAT must be approved by the UK ETS authority (for example, if there is a business reorganisation).

 You are not entitled to receive a free allocation for a scheme year in which you were not an aircraft operator.

-You must return any allowances that you should not have received, for example, for a scheme year in which you were not an aircraft operator.
+You must return any allowances that you should not have received, for example:

 Complete your compliance tasks